Introduction

 Here we see that this one word can mean:

 These three different meanings do not really have a clear common thread and only context will tell us which one of the three to choose.
-Later we will see a resourcebook with glasses that could assist us in solving this problem.
+Later we will see a resource that could assist us in solving this problem.

 Joined words